-Big Chico Creek flows below Manzanita Avenue, eventually converging with the Sacramento River about 10 miles downstream of the furthest western extent of the BSA.
+Big Chico Creek flows below Rose Avenue, eventually converging with the Sacramento River about 5 miles downstream of the furthest western extent of the BSA.
 The creek originates in the Sierra Nevada at an elevation of about 6,000 feet northeast of the City of Chico and has a 240 square mile watershed.
-As it flows through the foothills and over the creek's out wash delta to the valley floor, the creek experiences infiltration and often no flows reach the Sacramento River (BCCER 2025).
-Its riverbed is composed of pebbles, cobbles, underlain by medium to fine grained sand.
+As it flows through the foothills and over the creek's out wash delta to the valley floor, the creek experiences infiltration and often no flows reach the Sacramento River (BCCER 2024).
+Its riverbed is composed of pebbles, cobbles, and small boulders.

-The riverbed within the BSA is predominantly shaded by the surrounding riparian forest, with incised channel banks shaped by erosion resulting from urban development and heavy creek flows from atmospheric river events in Winter 2023/Spring 2024.
+The riverbed beneath the Rose Avenue bridge is predominantly shaded by the surrounding riparian forest, with incised channel banks shaped by erosion resulting from urban development and heavy creek flows from atmospheric river events in Winter 2023/Spring 2024.

-In total, the BSA includes approximately 425 linear feet of perennial stream channel (Waters of the US and State) with an average width of 47 feet, comprising approximately 0.43 acres (~23% of the BSA) of Big Chico Creek (Table 1.
-Aquatic Resources within the BSA).
+In total, the BSA includes approximately 230 linear feet of perennial stream channel (Waters of the US and State) with an average width of 35 feet, comprising approximately 0.18 acres (~15% of the BSA) of Big Chico Creek